Use the Root Inport Mapper tool to import, visualize, and map signal and bus data to root-level inports.

 In the Root Inport Mapper tool, select the From Workspace button.

 In the Import dialog box, specify a MAT-file to save signals to.
-For this example, use the default.

 To clear the data variables, click the Name check box.
 Then